Kananaskis Hiking Tips: What First-Timers Should Know

 While hiking in Kananaskis Country, bring along a little garbage bag so you can pack out all your trash.
 Of all the places I’ve hiked around the world, the hiking trails in Kananaskis are among the cleanest I’ve seen.
 Let’s help keep it this way.

-hiking with kids in Kananaskis - enjoying views of Barrier Lake from Yates Mountain Trail on Father's Day
+The Brewer kids, from the Travel Banff Canada blog, enjoying views of Barrier Lake from Yates Mountain Trail on Father's Day.

 In the US, the park rangers teach kids to pick up three pieces of garbage on every hike they do.
 I just love this idea.
 Imagine if everyone did this?

-And there you have it – a lifetime of Canadian Rockies hiking experience summarized into one short article.
+And there you have it – a lifetime of Kananaskis hiking experience summarized into one short article.
 I hope you find these Kananaskis hiking tips useful and help enrich your visit to the Canadian Rockies!

 Standing at Aylmer Lookout Banff National Park